scipy/scipy.org/source/dev-zone.rst

 We need your help!
 ------------------

 This is a distributed, volunteer project with many contributors.
-The best way to join our effort is to browse around, read the last section of this page to learn about our vision and plans, and then announce your intent to help on one of the developer ["Mailing Lists"] or contact any of the folks listed on this page.
+The best way to join our effort is to browse around, read the last section of this page to learn about our vision and plans, and then announce your intent to help on one of the developer :doc:`mailing lists
+<mailing-lists>` or contact any of the folks listed on this page.

 Steering Committee
 ------------------